 Now, copy the string of numbers and characters that starts with google-site-verification.

 2b.
 Log Into Web Hosting Control Panel & Add TXT

 Log into your web hosting and go to the control panel.
 I’ll be using SiteGround as demonstration.

 Click on the Advanced DNS Zone Editor under Domains section.

 - Name: enter your domain name (eg. nicolecw.com.)

 - TXT Data: the google-site-verification you copied earlier

 3. Set Up Your Business Email

-To create your business email, you will need to point your web hosting to G Suite.
+To create your business email, you will need to point your web hosting to Google Workspace (formerly G Suite).

 3a.
 Log Into Web Hosting Control Panel & Edit MX Records